springone-tour-2021/lab-workshop-3/workshop/content/exercises/D-04-content.md

 This means Argo CD won't know that a new image is available.

 This problem can be solved in different ways.
-In this workshop, we are going to GitHub Actions.
+In this workshop, we are going to use GitHub Actions.

 ### GitHub Actions secrets